sameem420/property-hunt/README.md

 # csharp_helloWorld
-Program to display hello world in CSharp
+Simple program showing how to display/output hello world in CSharp